videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/handling-media/change-input-device.md

 # Change Input Device

-If during the meeting at any point a participant wishes to change his input audio or video device, it can be done using the below mentioned methods.
+During the meeting at any point a participant wishes to switch his/her input audio or video device, it can be done using the below mentioned methods.

 ### Changing Audio Input Device